briansmith337/zulip/templates/zerver/help/troubleshooting-desktop-notifications.md

 [desktop notifications for PMs](/help/pm-mention-alert-notifications) or for the [stream](/help/stream-notifications) you are testing with.

-Desktop notifications are triggered when a message arrives, and Zulip is not in focus or the message is offscreen.
-You must have Zulip open in a browser tab or in the Zulip desktop app to receive desktop notifications.
+Desktop notifications are triggered when a message arrives, and Axxess is not in focus or the message is offscreen.
+You must have Axxess open in a browser tab or in the Axxess desktop app to receive desktop notifications.

 **Visual desktop notifications** appear in the corner of your main monitor.
 **Audible desktop notifications** make a sound.

-The most common issue is that your browser or system settings are blocking notifications from Zulip.
+The most common issue is that your browser or system settings are blocking notifications from Axxess.

 ### Check platform settings